Gardendale First Baptist Church

 Gardendale First Baptist Church (sometimes styled as "Gardendale's" or GFBC) is a Baptist megachurch in Gardendale, Alabama.
 It is affiliated with the Southern Baptist Convention.
 The senior pastor is Dr. Kevin Hamm.

 History

 The church was founded in 1876.
-In 1992, Steve Gaines became senior pastor, before leaving in 2006.
+From 1992 to 2006, Steve Gaines served as senior pastor.
 In 2006, Kevin Hamm became senior pastor.
-The church claims weekly attendance of about 3,500 worshipers.
+The church claimed weekly attendance of about 3,500 worshipers in 2016.